 Earth observation plays a key role for rapid response to major disasters: by combining data from different space agencies, an international Charter allows timely delivery of data for rapid risk and damage assessment to assist the coordination of resources and expertise from around the world.

-ESA will present how meteorological satellites provide data on the atmosphere, clouds, temperature, humidity, ozone levels and wind flow.
+ESA will show how space allows meteorological satellites to provide data on the atmosphere, clouds, temperature, humidity, ozone levels and wind flow.

 From Earth we arrive in the microgravity world of the International Space Station: a special multi-screen display will show the wealth of scientific experiments being carried out in the Columbus laboratory in weightless conditions, covering material sciences, human physiology, fluid science, Earth observation and plant biology.